-A deterministic decision tree is a binary tree T. Each internal node of T is labeled with a variable $x_i$ and each leaf is labeled with a value 0 or 1.
-Given an input $x \in \{0, 1\}^n$ , the tree is evaluated as follows.
-Start at the root; if this is a leaf then stop.
-Otherwise, query the value of the variable $x_i$ .
-If $x_i = 0$ then recursively evaluate the left subtree, if $x_i = 1$ then recursively evaluate the right subtree.
+A deterministic decision tree is a rooted ordered binary tree T. Each internal node of T is labeled with a variable x_i and each leaf is labeled with a value 0 or 1.
+Given an input $x \in \{0, 1\}^n$, the tree is evaluated as follows.
+Start at the root.
+If this is a leaf then stop.
+Otherwise, query the variable x_i that labels the root.
+If $x_i = 0$, then recursively evaluate the left subtree, if $x_i = 1$ then recursively evaluate the right subtree.
 The output of the tree is the value (0 or 1) of the leaf that is reached eventually.
 Note that an input x deterministically determines the leaf, and thus the output, that the procedure ends up in.

-We say a decision tree computes f if its output equals f(x), for all $x \in \{0, 1\}^n$ .
+We say a decision tree computes f if its output equals f(x), for all $x \in \{0, 1\}^n$.
 Clearly there are many different decision trees that compute the same f.
-The complexity of such a tree is its depth, i.e. the number of queries made on the worst-case input.
+The complexity of such a tree is its depth, i.e., the number of queries made on the worst-case input.
 We define D(f), the decision tree complexity of f, as the depth of an optimal (= minimal-depth) decision tree that computes f.